UNECE/Model-Explorer/doc/sparql.md

   )
 }

-export default connector(ServicesList)
+export default connector(ResourcesList)
 ```

 First we import the `sparqlConnect` function to connect the component to the query.
-Then we define a `sparql` query as a single string, and we build a `connector` based on this query, that will be used to bind our component to the query.
-This connector enables us to write a component, assuming everything went well with the query, the network and the server, and that the results are available as a prop named `results`.
-This prop is an array of objects, each item represents a line in the result set and, as so, is made of as many properties as fields in the query.
-In our example each item has two properties: `resource` and `label`.
+Then we define a `sparql` query as a single string, and we build a `connector` based on this query.
+This connector will be used to bind the component to the query.
+It enables us to write a component, assuming everything went well with the query, the network and the server, and that the results are available as a prop named `results`.
+This prop is an array of objects, with each item representing a line in the result set and, as so, made of as many properties as fields in the query.
+In this example each item has two properties: `resource` and `label`.

 The `connector` returned by `sparqlConnect(query)` is a function which takes a component as its first argument (the component we want to connect to the query), and some options as a second argument (see [errors](#waiting-for-the-results-and-handling-errors))